TezDevs/digital-hooligan/docs/attention-sources.md

 ### 1. Primary Sources (Highest Trust)

-These come directly from work performed by Digital Hooligan.
+Work performed directly by Digital Hooligan.

 Examples:
 - Internal builds (apps, dashboards, APIs, embedded prototypes)
 - Architecture decisions and tradeoffs
 - Failure modes, bugs, and fixes
-- Metrics, benchmarks, and before/after results
+- Benchmarks, metrics, before/after results
 - Postmortems and lessons learned

-Usage:
+Rules:
 - Preferred backbone of all content
-- Must be explained in plain language
+- Explained in plain language
 - Screenshots, diagrams, or code excerpts allowed

-Rule:
 If a piece of content has no primary source, it must justify why.

 ---

 ### 2. Practitioner Documentation

-Official documentation used by people who actually ship systems.
+Documentation used by people who ship systems.

 Examples:
-- Platform or vendor documentation
+- Official platform or vendor docs
 - SDK / API references
 - Hardware datasheets and specs
 - RFCs, standards, and protocol definitions

-Usage:
+Rules:
-- Used to support or validate a design choice
+- Used to validate decisions
 - Never quoted blindly
-- Always contextualized with “why this matters in practice”
+- Always contextualized with practical impact

-Rule:
 Documentation is evidence, not authority by itself.

 ---

 ### 3. Industry Signal & Shared Reality

-Widely accepted practices that define the current technical landscape.
+Widely accepted practices defining the current landscape.

 Examples:
 - Incident response frameworks
 - Reliability and observability patterns
 - Security baselines
-- Common deployment or architecture models
+- Common architecture models

-Usage:
+Rules:
-- Used to orient the reader
+- Used for orientation, not hand-waving
-- Helps establish shared mental models
-- Not used as justification for shallow conclusions

-Rule:
-If it’s controversial, say so.
+- If controversial, say so
-If it’s outdated, say so.
+- If outdated, say so

 ---